 The K42 [Krieger et al. 2006] project is a research operating system developed mostly between 1999 and 2006 by IBM Research.
 It targeted primarily large multiprocessor machines with high scalability and performance requirements.
-It contained a built-in tracer simply named "trace", which was an element integrated to the kernel design per se.
-The systems targeted by K42 and use of lockless buffering algorithms with atomic operations are similar to LTTng.
+It contained a built-in tracer named "trace", which was an element integrated to the kernel design.
+The scale of systems targeted by K42, as well as their use of lockless buffering algorithms with atomic operations, make its an inevitable part of the state of the art that needs to be taken into consideration before introducing LTTng.

-On the design aspect, a major difference between this research-oriented tracer and LTTng is that the latter aims at being deployed on multi-user Linux systems, where security is a concern.
-Therefore, simply sharing a per-cpu buffer, available both for reading and writing by the kernel and any user process, would not be acceptable on production systems.
-Also, in terms of synchronization, K42's tracer implementation ties trace extraction user-space threads to the processor on which the information is collected.
-Although it removes needs for synchronization, it also implies that a relatively idle processor cannot contribute to the overall tracing effort when some processors are busier.
+From a design point of view, a major difference between this research-oriented tracer and LTTng is that the latter aims at deployments on multi-user Linux systems, where security is a concern.
+Therefore, simply sharing a per-CPU buffer, available both for reading and writing by the kernel and any user process, would not be acceptable on production systems.
+Also, in terms of synchronization, K42's tracer implementation ties trace extraction daemon threads to the processor on which the information is collected.
+Although this removes needs for synchronization, it also implies that a relatively idle processor cannot contribute to the overall tracing effort when some processors are busier.
 Regarding CPU hotplug support, which is present in Linux, an approach where the only threads able to extract the buffer data would be tied to the local processor would not allow trace extraction in the event a processor would go offline.
 Adding support for cross-CPU data reader support would involve adding the proper memory barriers to the tracer.

 Then, more importantly for the focus of this paper, studying in depth the lockless atomic buffering scheme found in K42 indicates the presence of a race condition where data corruption is possible.
-It must be pointed out that, given the K42 tracer uses large buffers compared to the typical event size, this race is unlikely to happen, but could become more frequent if the buffer size is made smaller or larger events were written, which LTTng tracer's flexibility permits.
+It must be pointed out that, given the fact that the K42 tracer uses large buffers compared to the typical event size, this race is unlikely to happen, but could become more frequent if the buffer size is made smaller or larger events were written, which LTTng tracer's flexibility permits.

-The K42 tracer [Wisniewski and Rosenburg 2003] divides the memory reserved for tracing a particular CPU into buffers.
-This maps to the sub-buffer concept presented in the LTTng design.
-In comparison, LTTng uses the "buffer" name to identify the set of sub-buffers which are parts of the circular buffer.
-In the present discussion, the term "buffer" will have the K42 semantic, but the rest of the paper will use the LTTng semantic.
-K42 scheme uses a lockless buffer-space management algorithm based on a reserve-commit semantic.
-Space is first reserved atomically in the buffer, and then the data write and commit are done out-of-order with respect to local interrupts.
-It uses a buffersProduced count, which counts the number of buffers produced by the tracer, a buffersConsumed count, to keep track of the number of buffers read and a per-buffer bufferCount, to keep track of the amount of information committed into each buffer.
+The K42 tracer [Wisniewski and Rosenburg 2003] divides the memory reserved for tracing a particular CPU into buffers (which are called "K42 buffers" throughout this paper).
+This maps to the sub-buffer concept which will be presented in the LTTng design 3.
+In comparison, LTTng uses the term "buffer" to identify the set of sub-buffers which are part of the circular buffer.
+The K42 scheme uses a lockless buffer-space management algorithm based on reserve-commit semantic.
+Space is first reserved atomically in the K42 buffer, then both data write and the commit counter update are performed out-of-order with respect to local interrupts.
+It uses a buffersProduced count, which counts the number of K42 buffers produced by the tracer, a buffersConsumed counter, tracking the number of K42 buffers read, and a per-buffer bufferCount, counting the amount of data committed into each K42 buffer.